CREPIC21/businessRegistry/project_step_by_step.md

  - https://www.npmjs.com/package/bcryptjs
 - created a User Model Schema in models/User.js
 - created route for authentication in controllers/auth.js, added route to routes/auth.js and modified server.js(route files and mount routers)
-- created REGISTER route in contrellers/auth.js and added route to routes/auth.js
+- created REGISTER route in controllers/auth.js and added route to routes/auth.js
-- using bcrypt middelware we encrypted user password -> middelware run before saving the user in DB -> middelware added in model/User.js
+- using bcrypt middleware we encrypted user password -> middleware run before saving the user in DB -> middleware added in model/User.js
 - created a method for creating JWT in models/User.js which we use in controllers/auth.js
   - https://www.npmjs.com/package/jsonwebtoken
   - https://jwt.io/